cdkee3010/twitch_mass_clip_export/README.md

 This is a fork/update of amiechen's [utility](https://github.com/amiechen/twitch-batch-loader) with an OAuth utility to address the change in the Twitch API to require an access token.

+This script allows you to download Twitch clips in bulk.
+Good if you want to archive Clips locally because you need to delete them from Twitch due to DMCA.

 ## Pre-Install:

 1) Get a twitch `Client ID` by registering a twitch app [here](https://dev.twitch.tv/dashboard/apps/create).
 You can set the redirect to `http://localhost`